 Steven Petrow is an award-winning journalist and book author who is best known for his Washington Post and New York Times essays on aging, health, and civility.
 He’s also an opinion columnist for USA Today, where he writes about civil discourse and manners.
-"Steven has long been an eloquent voice for civility in public discourse, and such a voice is needed now more than ever," editorial page editor Bill Sternberg said in a release.
-Steven's 2019 TED Talk, “3 Ways to Practice Civility” has been viewed more than 1.8 million times and translated into 13 languages.
+Steven's 2019 TED Talk, “3 Ways to Practice Civility” has been viewed nearly two million times and translated into 16 languages.

 Follow Steven on Twitter at @StevenPetrow and “Like” him on Facebook.

-For more about Steven, click here.
+For more about Steven, click here

 A Highly Judgmental, Unapologetically Honest Accounting of All the Things Our Elders Are Doing Wrong